 So, what do you take?
 A range of entirely different outfits?
 Pinot!
 What about a few pieces of clothing that will survive wine spills and different events?
 Precisely.

 You’ll be putting together a capsule wardrobe of all the looks you’ll need that can easily fit into one weekender bag while away, to ensure that you don’t look like the woman who cares more about keeping up appearances, than the actual experience of being on a break from your normal routine.
 Creating the capsule only requires a little bit of thought prior to your holiday to make dressing during your holiday simple.

 Your jeans should be on the top of that list, followed by a two or three mix and match tops.
 It’s always good to pack that third top in case something gets spilled on it, imagine all those photos of your weekend away with a lovely picture of you with a big wine stain down your chest!
 No thank you!
 A jacket or two will be handy and one pair of shoes, usually ankle boots or flats will do the trick.

 There is no point packing all the basics if all of your basics are the colour of the rainbow, pick three to four colours to base your outfits off to ensure you can easily mix your items around and make them interchangeable.

 This is my favourite part of every morning, putting on the accessories that lift the entire outfit.
 This is why we pack the basics, so we can easily dress up or dress down our look with something as simple as a $20 necklace or scarf.
 My favourite weekender accessories are a watch, a belt and a scarf.

 BONUS TIP: Fold, then roll your clothing into sausage shapes, this will help you to fit more (mini hotel shampoo bottles) into your suitcase.

-If you’ve got a question you’d like answered, drop me a line here or leave a comment and I’ll wave my magic cocktail ring!
+If you’ve got a question you’d like answered, leave a comment and I’ll wave my magic cocktail ring!